-Our announcement on 14 August that we were closing all our medical programmed in Somalia sent shockwaves through political and humanitarian communities.
+Our announcement on 14 August that we were closing all our medical programmes in Somalia sent shockwaves through political and humanitarian communities.
 It came at a moment when world leaders, for the first time in decades, began making positive noises about a country on the road to recovery and with a stable government.
 For them the timing of our decision could not have been worse.
 In media interviews, we were asked to explain the discrepancy between the upbeat tone of governments and our own harsh judgement that led to one of the most painful decisions in MSF history.

 Let me try to explain.
 To begin with, MSF is not an organization that comments on political or economic progress.
 We focus first and foremost on the health of people and their ability to find medical care when they need it.
 From that perspective, and based on our extensive activities across the country, there simply is no good news.
 Large parts of the Somali population live with undernourishment, disease and injury.
 They have little chance of finding quality health care when they need it.
 We struggled to provide medical services in almost all parts of the country, but not without compromise.
 We hired armed guards to protect our clinics and staff, something we do not do in any other conflict area.